Internal Communication glossary

 Social business: Social business creates an environment of connected conversations; empowering and equipping everyone it impacts (internally and externally) to drive personal and organisational success < this is my definition and you can read more via this article and this book review)

 Social media: Social media is the collective of online communication channels dedicated to community-based input, interaction and collaboration.

 Social media is the term commonly given to Internet and mobile-based channels and tools that allow users to interact with each other and share opinions and content.
-As the name implies, social media involves the building of communities or networks and encouraging participation and engagement (definition from Social Media Panel of the Chartered Institute of Public Relations, which I’m a panel member of).
+As the name implies, social media involves the building of communities or networks and encouraging participation and engagement (definition from Social Media Panel of the Chartered Institute of Public Relations).

 Staff survey: Traditionally an annual quest to ask employees their opinions on key topics.
 A personal bugbear is a survey without an accompanying action plan – please don’t forget to build in a way to actually act on the feedback you get!
 Also known as employee survey.
 Most organisations outsource collating responses to a third party, who can also analyse the results.

 Stakeholders: This is people who are ‘interested parties’ in your organisation.
 So that could be customers, union officials, the press, shareholders etc. Within internal communication, stakeholders often refers to the business partners IC pros have in a company , where they work as trusted advisors to that person e.g. CEO, or specific departments.